 NOTE: This is a VOLUNTARY disclosure and the student has the right to revoke declared pregnancy worker statement.
-This notification must be made in writing and a signed statement of pregnancy sent to the medical advisor.
+This notification must be made in writing and a signed statement of pregnancy sent to the Radiation Safety Officer.
 This will not alter clinical rotations based upon pregnancy.